-Join Joel Bradley for an in-depth discussion in this video Creating pitted detail, part of Substance Designer: Painted Metal.
+Join Joel Bradley for an in-depth discussion in this video Creating pitted detail, part of Creating Painted Metal in Substance Designer.

 - Time then in this video to actually go ahead and make a start at creating our painted metal substance.
 In fact, the very first thing we will go ahead and do in this chapter is create each of the grayscale flows that will eventally drive various aspects of the substance texture we are going to create.
 Now in my Up & Running with Substance Designer course, also found here on Lynda.com, I do discuss the specific workflow that we are going to be using here, pointing out why I feel that this is a particularly good way for us to create our textures.